melomac/Hopper/README.md

 [Hopper Disassembler](http://hopperapp.com/) Python v3 scripts for macOS.

 To install, copy or symlink the scripts to `~/Library/Application Support/Hopper/Scripts`.
-You may need to run the `Reload Script Folder Content` command located in the `Scripts` menu.
+If Hopper is already running, you'll have to run the `Reload Script Folder Content` command from the `Scripts` menu.

 ## [Decompile to Text Editor](Decompile%20to%20Text%20Editor.py)